ecohealthalliance/bat-harvester/README.md

 `data/data_dictionary.csv` is a data dictionary for the site characterization survey

-`data/questionnaires/` holds questionnaire responses from DRC, Myanmar, and Vietnam as of January 22, 2019.
+`data/questionnaires/` holds questionnaire responses from DRC, Myanmar, and Vietnam as of April 8, 2019.